FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/parallel/dag.md

 ![](../../../images/parallel/architecture.png)
 Main process includes:

-- user directly and indirectly initiates transaction through SDK, transaction can be either parallelly executable or not;
+- user directly and indirectly initiates transaction through SDK, transaction can be either executed in parallel or not;
 - transaction enters txPool and waits to be sealed;
-- transacton gets sealed to block by Sealer and sent to BlockVerifier for verification after consensus;
+- transaction gets sealed to block by Sealer and sent to BlockVerifier for verification after consensus;
 - BlockVerifier generates transaction DAG according to the transaction list in block;
 - BlockVerifier builds the execution context and executes transaction DAG;
 - block is on chain after verified.